sysrich/tik/README.md

 ## tik + ignition + combustion

-because tik installation media are built seperately from the Operating System(s) which tik will offer to deploy, this means that tik installation images can also contain a seperate 'ignition/combustion partition' which can have your ignition/combustion configurations stored within
+because tik installation media are built separately from the Operating System(s) which tik will offer to deploy, this means that tik installation images can also contain a separate 'ignition/combustion partition' which can have your ignition/combustion configurations stored within

 These will then be automatically used by any OS image which uses ignition or combustion (eg openSUSE MicroOS) on their first boot after tik has deployed an image, assuming the tik Installation USB stick is still connected